 He merely shook his head, “Unnecessary details.
 But do you know what’s so fascinating about a phoenix?”

 “Well, it regenerates almost instantly when it dies.”

-“Aside from that Rosie, it is the only creature in existence to be able to do so.”
+“Aside from that Rose Pose, it is the only creature in existence to be able to do so.”

 “Lot good that’s done it.”
 She snorted.
 The past thirty years had reduced the phoenix population to under a hundred.
 The more powerful its magical healing properties were discovered to be, the more people savagely sought it.

 Albus held the vial between his thumb and forefinger, studying it circumspectly.
 “The only creature in the world with the power to immortality… on the verge of dying out.
 Funny how things work out, isn’t it?”

 Following her parents’ deaths, Rose lived with the Potters—all of which, as it seemed, had begun to crumble within themselves.
 Ginny, long-faced and sallow skinned, had turned to whiskey while James, in order to cope with his missing father figure, developed a new-found love for authority.
 Lily erupted in fits of anger and ran away once a week—only to be found camped at a friend’s place and the occasional disgusting boyfriend’s.
 James and Lily argued.
 James and Ginny argued.
 The only person James didn’t yell at was Albus, who was careful never to get caught doing anything wrong.

 Hugo remained at the hospital growing precariously feebler by the day.
 Rose would visit him often.